oplS16projects/FP2/README.md

-# Final Project Assignment 2: Exploration (FP2)
-DUE Wednesday, March 23, 2016

-Exactly like Exploration 1: https://github.com/oplS16projects/FP1.
-Do a different library.
-Explore something different, either related or completely not.
-Try something else out.
-This is also an individual assignment.
-Be sure to do your write up in the FP2 repository, and pull request against it to turn in.

-During this assignment, start looking for teammates!
-Use the email list!
-When posting on the email list, be sure to include:
-* what you're interested in doing
-* what libraries you looked at for FP1 and FP2
-* when you will be able to meet to work on project

-### The following libraries are not allowed for project explorations:
-* games/cards
-* racket/gui
-* racket/draw

-You can still use these in your project, but you must explore different libraries for this assignment.

-##DELETE THIS AND EVERYTHING ABOVE IT BEFORE SUBMITTING

 ## My Library: cpuinfo
 My name: Michael Bowe
 I played with all the functions provided by cpuinfo.
 Seeing no useful way to access most of the information programmatically, I wrote accessors for some of the more interesting cpu statistics.
+Since the cpuinfo obect is implemented as a list of cons cells, I replaced the outermost cdr with a car until I found the correct key cdr'ing down the list to make sure I was getting the correct information.
 For example:

 ```
 #lang racket